rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-10-12-perifericas-at-conferences.md

 We've been invited to give a talk about Rails Girls Summer of Code and our experience in the tech community at the first edition of [SECOMTEC](http://secomtec.ml/).
 This was also the first time Emma gave a talk, as a girl, for an audience.
 Super cool!

-There's a recorded video [in portuguese](https://m.facebook.com/story.php?story_fbid=1635020893495036&id=1587530478244078&fs=5), which, unfortanelly, is not complete.
+There's a recorded video [in portuguese](https://m.facebook.com/story.php?story_fbid=1635020893495036&id=1587530478244078&fs=5), which, unfortunately, is not complete.
 You can check the slides from the talk at [this link](http://perifericas.github.io/secomtec16), but it's in Portuguese too.

 ![Team Perifericas](/img/blog/2016/teamperifericas-conferences-secomtec_Emma.jpg)<font color="grey"><small><i>Emma so happy at the final of our talk.
 (Image Credits: Geisa Santos)</i></small></font>